 QHINs will need to complete testing procedures as part of the initial Designation process and must be prepared to engage in testing activities on an ongoing basis.
-Details of these processes are outlined in the Onboarding & Designation SOP.
+Details of these processes are outlined in the Onboarding & Designation SOP31.

-- QTF-186 All QHINs MUST create and maintain a test instance of the QHIN system to support testing and operations. - QTF-187 Each QHIN MUST create a test patient record and have a test clinician record created for diagnostic and onboarding testing per the Onboarding & Designation SOP, in both test and production environments.
+- QTF-119 All QHINs MUST create and maintain a test instance of the QHIN system to support testing and operations. - QTF-120 Each QHIN MUST create a test patient record and have a test clinician record created for diagnostic and onboarding testing per the Onboarding & Designation SOP, in both test and production environments. - QTF-121 QHIN test patients MUST be named with given name of the QHIN Name plus "QTF TEST" and family name QTFTEST-### (e.g., QTFTEST-001). - QTF-122 QHINS MUST NOT register test data into the production RCE Directory Service.
+During testing procedures, QHINs MUST determine facility routing information via their QHIN Directory. - QTF-123 The test patient data MUST include at least one C-CDA 2.1 document with synthetic clinical data that can be queried and retrieved.